Rawhide Leather

 Deer Rawhide

-Deer rawhide is known for its relative softness and pliability compared to bovine rawhide.
-Deer rawhide is sold by the whole hide and come in a natural amber color, lighter in weight and are smaller in size averaging 10-15 sq. ft.
-As these are wild hunted skins, they may have some range marks, bullet holes and/or knife cuts.
+Deer rawhide is known for being softer and more pliable compared to bovine rawhide.
+Sold by the whole hide, these natural amber-colored hides are lighter in weight and smaller in size, averaging 10–15 sq. ft.
+Since these are wild-harvested skins, some may show range marks, bullet holes, or knife cuts.

 Elk Rawhide

-Elk rawhide is prized for its durability and toughness.
-Elk rawhide is sold by the whole hide, comes in a natural amber color averaging 15-18 sq.ft and are somewhat heavier in weight.
-Ideal for drum cover rawhides.
-It is commonly used in applications where extra strength is needed, such as in heavy-duty drum heads and robust laces.
+Elk rawhide is our most popular option due to its larger size and clean area.
+Prized for its durability and toughness, it’s sold by the whole hide in a natural amber color, averaging 15–18 sq. ft. with a somewhat heavier weight.
+Ideal for drum covers and other uses needing extra strength, such as heavy-duty drum heads and robust lacing.

 Buffalo Rawhide

-Buffalo rawhide is known for its robustness and thickness.
-The largest and thickest of rawhides, they average 30-40 sq.ft. in size.
-This type of rawhide is incredibly tough and is often used in products that require extra durability, such as heavy-duty laces, larger drum heads, and industrial applications.
-Its unique texture also makes it a popular choice for decorative items that need a rugged appearance.
+Buffalo rawhide is prized for its robustness and thickness.
+As the largest and thickest rawhide available, these hides average 30–40 sq.ft. in size.
+Known for being incredibly tough, buffalo rawhide is ideal for products that demand extra durability, such as heavy-duty laces, large drum heads, and industrial uses.
+Its unique texture also makes it a popular choice for decorative items with a rugged look.

-Bovine or commonly know as cowhide rawhide, derived from cattle, is the most prevalent type due to its size and strength.
-Cowhide rawhides weights are approximately 3-5 oz and average 15-18 sqft in dry condition or about 6 ft long by 3 ft wide.
-These are cow sides or half hides only.
-Great for larger drum covers and where a heavier rawhide is required or rawhide lacing.
+Cow rawhide, commonly known as cowhide rawhide, is the most prevalent type due to its size and strength.
+These hides weigh approximately 3–5 oz and average 15–18 sq.ft. when dry—roughly 6 ft long by 3 ft wide.
+We stock cow rawhides as sides or half hides only.
+They’re ideal for larger drum covers and applications requiring heavier rawhide, such as rawhide lacing.

 Goatskin Rawhide

-Goatskin rawhide is recognized for its thinness and flexibility.
-Goatskin rawhides are the smallest and lightest rawhides.
-They will average 7-10 sq.ft. in size and are in natural grey color and are usually clear of holes.
-It is often utilized in fine, detailed work such as intricate laces, small drum heads, accent braiding, and lightweight crafts.
-Despite its thinness, goatskin rawhide maintains a good level of strength, making it suitable for precision applications.
+Goatskin rawhide is known for its thinness and flexibility.
+It’s the smallest and lightest among rawhides, averaging 7–10 sq.ft. in size and typically comes in a natural grey color, usually free of holes.
+Goatskin rawhide is ideal for fine, detailed work such as intricate laces, small drum heads, accent braiding, and lightweight crafts.
+Despite its thinness, it offers good strength, making it perfect for precision applications.